Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 (c) an API, SDK, or other interface that provides third parties with direct or indirect access to the Software's core infrastructure capabilities.

-For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions) to its own clients, provided such clients do not receive direct access to the Software itself.
+For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions) to its own clients, provided such clients do not receive direct or indirect access to the Software itself, including but not limited to: (i) access to the Software's APIs, (ii) ability to execute code or workflows within the Software, (iii) access to the Software's user interface, or (iv) any other means of interacting with or controlling the Software.
+Licensee may provide data inputs to the Software and receive outputs from the Software for delivery to clients, but clients may not themselves interact with the Software.

 **3.1 Benchmarking.**

 Licensee shall not publish or disclose to any third party any benchmark, performance, or comparison tests of the Software without Licensor's prior written consent.

-Any breach of this Section 3.1 shall be deemed a material breach of this Agreement and may cause irreparable harm to Licensor, for which monetary damages may be an insufficient remedy.
+Any breach of this Section 3.1 shall be deemed a Material Breach (as defined in Section 1) of this Agreement and may cause irreparable harm to Licensor, for which monetary damages may be an insufficient remedy.
 In addition to any other rights and remedies, Licensor shall be entitled to seek injunctive or other equitable relief to prevent or curtail any actual or threatened breach of this Section 3.1.

-A material breach of Section 3.1 (Benchmarking) shall be grounds for immediate termination by Licensor upon written notice, without a cure period.
+A Material Breach of Section 3.1 (Benchmarking) shall be grounds for immediate termination by Licensor upon written notice, without a cure period.

 All rights not expressly granted are reserved by Licensor.